 Religious Congregations (twelve in total, three male and nine female) also provide a range of pastoral, social welfare, educational, aged care and health services for people in the community.

 The Society of St Vincent de Paul is also active within the diocese providing emergency relief, counselling and accommodation services.

 Stories about the diocese, its community and the many programs and initiatives offered, can all be read in Aurora, the diocese's monthly magazine.
 Aurora has a circulation of 70,000 copies and is made available in six fairfax newspapers as a glossy liftout with excess copies also distributed to parishes, schools and diocesan agencies where possible.

 In summary, the diocese employs approximately 2200 (full-time equivalent) staff.
 These employees are complemented by a multitude of volunteers.
 Whether we call them volunteers or people involved in ministry, without their generous assistance and commitment, the pastoral works of the Church would be extremely limited or non-existent.

-The Catholic Schools Office invites you to read more about the diocese and the many initiatives, services, programs and support services offered, by clicking on the button at the top right of the page to visit their website.
+The Catholic Schools Office invites you to read more about the diocese and the many initiatives, services, programs and support services offered.